vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-usage-cpp-csharp-rust.md

 ```
 > **rustflags** have precedence over **attributes** !

 > Although this post is not Windows focused it's also worth to mention that since *Visual Studio 19* we can use MSVC switch `-openmp:experimental` which is superset of previously available `-openmp`.
 Now before loop you want to vectorize just add `#pragma omp simd simdlen(x)`.
-You can read more [here](https://devblogs.microsoft.com/cppblog/simd-extension-to-c-openmp-in-visual-studio/) about more clauses that let you modify how this pragma works.
+You can read more [here](https://devblogs.microsoft.com/cppblog/simd-extension-to-c-openmp-in-visual-studio/) about other clauses that let you modify how this pragma works.

 ## Bonus - veryfing assembly
 As small bonus: let's see how to check if our binaries are actually using AVX instructions.
 In C++ and Rust it's pretty straightforward, we have already compiled blob so we can use well known tool called **objdump** (*readelf* or *nm* will also do, if that's what you prefer):